What Is a Tool Safety Manual?

 What Is the Level of Detail Required in the Tool Safety Manual?

 For a qualified tool, extensive validation work has been done upfront, proving its reliability for specific uses.
-This means less burden is placed on the end-user, and the Tool Safety Manual can be much more concise and user-friendly, mainly listing validated uses and any remaining issues.
+This means less operational burden is placed on the end user, and the Tool Safety Manual can be more concise and user-friendly, mainly listing validated use cases, constraints, and any remaining limitations.

-In contrast, for a tool that hasn't been qualified, the burden shifts to the developer.
-The Tool Safety Manual for such a tool must detail potentially extensive manual procedures like thorough checks, manual reviews, or specific verification steps that the user must perform to ensure safety, making its safe application much more demanding.
+In contrast, for a tool that has not been qualified, the burden shifts to the developer.
+The Tool Safety Manual for such a tool must describe potentially extensive manual procedures such as additional thorough checks, manual reviews, or compensating verification steps that the user must perform to ensure safety, making its safe application significantly more effort-intensive and risk-prone.

 Stay informed